Friendship as a Way of Life

 ALOK: Friendship is Romance

-ALOK reads their poem about friendship and practicing intimacies that challenge the value of romantic love above all other affiliations.
+ALOK reads their poem about practicing intimacies that challenge the value of romantic love above all other affiliations.

 This collaborative work takes the form of a decorative display font and comprises found letterforms collected by 26 contributors.

 1988 – 2020: From Wicked Women to Club Kooky

 DJ Gemma tracks Sydney’s underground lesbian and queer dance scene, remembering past nights, people and music.